ls42/penunse/README.md

 # Penunse

 Expense Tracker Web Application written in Go, HTML, CSS and SQL.
+Ready to be deployed as a single binary.

 ## Architecture